-GUFF was created as The Get Up-and-over Fan Fund in 1978, to complete the triangle whose existing sides were TAFF (the TransAtlantic Fan Fund, which sends sf fans between Europe and North America) and DUFF (Down Under Fan Fund, running between North America and Australia/New Zealand).
-Of necessity, the name changes to Going Under Fan Fund for southbound trips.
+GUFF was created as The Get Up-and-over Fan Fund in 1978, initially as a one-off to bring an Australian to the 1979 Worldcon but continuing to complete the triangle whose existing sides were TAFF (the TransAtlantic Fan Fund, which sends sf fans between Europe and North America) and DUFF (Down Under Fan Fund, running between North America and Australia/New Zealand).
+Of necessity, GUFF's name changes to Going Under Fan Fund for southbound trips.
 (See sample ballot for more.)

 GUFF Now